JCSDA/jedi-docs/docs/working-practices/creating-docs.rst

 Please place your documentation in this repository and place the appropriate links and text to your documentation in the top level index.html file.

-To add your documentation to the :code:`jedi-docs` repository you need to follow the `Git flow paradigm <../inside/practices/gitflow.html>`_.
+To add your documentation to the :code:`jedi-docs` repository follow the `Git flow paradigm <../inside/practices/gitflow.html>`_.

-First let's make sure you have the latest version of the code.
+First, make sure you have the latest version of the code.
 To pull the latest version of the develop branch run:

 .. code-block:: bash